 Donemax Data Eraser for Mac

-👨💻 Ease of use
+👨💻 Ease of use | 4.5 | |

-☑️ Features
+☑️ Features | 4.3 | |

-💎 Reliability
+💎 Reliability | 4.4 | |

-📧 Customer support
+📧 Customer support | 3.9 | |

-💰 Cost $29.95/Month for 2 Macs
+💰 Cost | $29.95/Month for 2 Macs | |

-💻 Mac OS macOS 13 ~ 10.9
+💻 Mac OS | macOS 13 ~ 10.9 |

-2. Download and install Donemax Data Eraser for Mac.
+- Connect the hard drive to your Mac.
+Download and install Donemax Data Eraser for Mac.
 Launch it.
+Switch to Erase Hard Drive mode.

 Mode 2: Wipe free space permanently to erase deleted or lost files

-Erase hard drive is not allowed to erase a startup dik on Mac.
+Erase hard drive is not allowed to erase a startup disk on Mac.
 How can we permanently erase formatted or deleted files on a startup disk?
 Here Donemax Data Eraser for Mac's free space erasure and file erasure can safely or permanently erase unwanted files or folders.

 Erasing free space permanently erases all unused space on our disk, including deleted or lost files.
 It can permanently erase deleted files without affecting the macOS and existing data (without changing the size of the erased disk and operating environment), ensuring that the deleted files can not be recovered.
-Here are the steps:

-1. Launch Donemax Data Eraser for Mac and switch to Erase Free Space.
+- Launch Donemax Data Eraser for Mac and switch to Erase Free Space.

-3. Then the free space on the Mac will be wiped completely.
+- Select the data erasure standard and start to wipe data.
+Then the free space on the Mac will be wiped completely.

-✍️ All of the above operations are irreversible.
+🔖 Tips: All of the above operations are irreversible.
 Please make sure to back up important data before performing any operation.
 The system's tools are complex and cannot guarantee the complete destruction of the user's personal data.
 If you want to completely erase personal privacy data, please choose a professional data erasure tool, such as Donemax Data Eraser for Mac.

 In conclusion